acc290 | undergraduate

 Completing the Accounting Cycle

-Prepare a classified income statement, retained earnings statement, and balance sheet.
+- Prepare a classified income statement, retained earnings statement, and balance sheet.

-Prepare closing entries, reversing entries, and a post-closing trial balance.
+- Prepare closing entries, reversing entries, and a post-closing trial balance.

 Basic Accounting Principles and Concepts

-Classify transactions using the rules of debit and credit.
+- Classify transactions using the rules of debit and credit.

-Identify the four basic financial statements.
+- Identify the four basic financial statements.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.